ruelbsison/curexrate-gateway/README.md

 # Currency Exchange Rate Project (CurExRate Gateway)
 > Most data providers suffers from performance and service availability issues.
-This system will address these issues using Asynchronouse Request/Response and Queue-Based Load Leveling patterns.
+This system will address these issues using Asynchronous Request/Response and Queue-Based Load Leveling patterns.

 ## Table of Contents
 * [System Overview](#system-overview)